NorthernMan54/homebridge-yamaha-home/README.md

 - zone - Zone name
 - party_switch - You can choose whether you need Party Mode Switch or not. "party_switch": "yes" if needed or don't add this property if you don't need the switch.
 - inputs_as_accessories - If property exists, Input switches will be created.
 Checkout a config for example.
+– set_scene –  If property exists, Scene switch will be created.
+Checkout a config for example.

 Example: